GenericMadScientist/RipCheck/README.md

 > RipCheck.exe "D:/RB conversions/"
 ```

+If you want to only check .mid files specifically named notes.mid, pass the
+option --notesonly.

 All warnings will be printed to the console.
 It is advised to redirect the
 output to a file.